polterguy/polterguy.github.io/plugins/magic.lambda/index.md

-Semantically this works the exact same way as try/catch/finally in other programming languages, such as C# for instance, in that an exception thrown inside of a try/catch block will always end up inside of its **[.catch]** block - And regardless of whether or not an exception is thrown, the **[.finally]** block will _always_ execute, allowing you to some extend create deterministic execution of Hyperlambda code, which has a guarantee of executing, regardless of whether or not an exception is thrown or not.
+Semantically this works the exact same way as try/catch/finally in other programming languages, such as C# for instance, in that an exception thrown inside of a try/catch block will always end up inside of its **[.catch]** block - And regardless of whether or not an exception is thrown, the **[.finally]** block will _always_ execute, allowing you to some extent create deterministic execution of Hyperlambda code, which has a guarantee of executing, regardless of whether or not an exception is thrown or not.

 ### How to use [throw]